s2ahil/readme-test/README.md

 ### Docker installation and running the mongodb compass

+## Here im using wsl , so follow below steps to configure docker with mongo db compass

 **1. Install docker in your windows and follow this tutorial to connect with mongodb compass :**
 ``` bash
 https://www.youtube.com/watch?v=NEPZqSvKx40&list=PLff_PESolMjuDXQdjiqYRW_GnDQjU32QX